-A common cause of hypertonicity & trigger points is poor posture.
+A common cause of hypertonicity and trigger points is poor posture.
 Anterior head carriage and forward rounded shoulders—signs of upper crossed syndrome—will put muscles in a shortened position leading to increased tension.

 Another exceptionally common mechanism of imbalance is your sleeping position.
 Your sleeping position can cause abnormal stress on the muscles and structures in your neck; for example, sleeping on your stomach will likely force you to turn your neck to one side or the other.

-Holding this position for extended periods of time (i.e. one hour would be considered an extended period of time) will lead to hypertonicity and trigger points.
+Holding this position for extended periods of time (e.g., one hour would be considered an extended period of time) may lead to hypertonicity and trigger points.

 For most of us, lack of sodium is not an issue.
-Many diets, particularly the typical American diet, is high in sodium.
-For the other minerals—potassium, calcium, and magnesium—it is important to maintain sufficient levels.
+Many diets, particularly the typical American diet, are high in sodium.
+For the other minerals—namely potassium, calcium, and magnesium—it is important to maintain sufficient levels.

 Potassium – important in maintaining the electrical activity of nerve cells.
-Nerve cells are noticeably affected when potassium levels fall, often leading to muscle spasm
+Nerve cells are noticeably affected when potassium levels fall, often leading to muscle spasm.

-- Important for the transmission of nerve impulses to the muscle fiber; calcium also facilitates the interaction between actin and myosin (microscopic muscle fibers that create movement in muscles) during contractions.
+Calcium – important for the transmission of nerve impulses to the muscle fibers; calcium also facilitates the interaction between actin and myosin (microscopic muscle fibers that create movement in muscles) during contractions.

-- Acts as a muscle relaxant; it competes with calcium for protein receptors to help calm and relax muscles
+Magnesium – acts as a muscle relaxant; it competes with calcium for protein receptors to help calm and relax muscles.

 If you don’t consume enough water each day, your muscles will certainly be affected.

-- While it is often believed that yoga is mainly stretching, it is more aligned with teaching body awareness, muscle activation, alignment, mental clarity and balance
+Yoga asanas – while it is often believed that yoga is mainly stretching, it is more aligned with teaching body awareness, muscle activation, alignment, mental clarity and balance.

-- Chiropractic interventions aren’t just “cracking” joints; although adjustments can be incredibly beneficial to relieve tension-type headaches
+Chiropractic care – chiropractic interventions aren’t just “cracking” joints; although adjustments can be incredibly beneficial to relieve tension-type headaches.

-- Muscular release and relaxation will help to reduce the tension in muscles, which can decrease pain associated with TTH
+Manual therapy and massage – muscular release and relaxation will help to reduce the tension in muscles, which can decrease pain associated with tension-type headaches.

-- Aims to utilize muscular release, stretching and exercises to help reduce stress and strain on the muscles involved
+Physical therapy – aims to utilize muscular release, primarily through manual therapy, stretching, and exercises to help reduce unnecessary and unwanted strain on the muscles involved.

-- Specifically movements designed to improve posture, muscular balance, an efficient functional movement
+Exercise – specifically, movements designed to improve posture, muscular balance, an efficient functional movement